Cosmo-Tech/cosmotech-api-java-client/docs/TwingraphApi.md

 <a name="createEntities"></a>
 # **createEntities**
-> String createEntities(organizationId, graphId, modelType, graphProperties)
+> String createEntities(organizationId, graphId, type, graphProperties)

 Create new entities in a graph instance